cyian-1756/Torrent-Browser/README.md

 This is a project to allow people to scrape various torrent sites and browse the data locally.

-This is a work in progress and currently does not work.
+This is a work in progress and some things may not work.

 Install Flask
 ```sh